 Unfortunately, there’s no way around this last fact: being unemployed for more than a year can really put a damper on your job prospects.
 In fact, the research indicated that resumes with a current lengthy period of joblessness experienced little success at landing interviews.

 Based on the results of the research, the simple answer might be that there’s no such thing as being unemployed for too long.
-Yes, your odds of landing an interview do decrease as your period of joblessness drags on, but that doesn’t mean that you won’t be able to land a job eventually.
-Still, your best options are to:
+Yes, your odds of landing an interview do decrease as your period of unemployment drags on, but that doesn’t mean that you won’t be able to land a job eventually.

 - Find a new job before you’re unemployed; or